World War II: Pacific (1942–1943)

-By the end of April 1942, Japan and its ally Thailand had almost conquered Burma, Malaya, the Dutch East Indies, Singapore, and Rabaul, inflicting severe losses on Allied troops and taking a large number of prisoners.
-Despite stubborn resistance by Filipino and US forces, the Philippine Commonwealth was eventually captured in May 1942, forcing its government into exile.
-On 16 April, in Burma, 7,000 British soldiers were encircled by the Japanese 33rd Division during the Battle of Yenangyaung and rescued by the Chinese 38th Division.
-Japanese forces achieved naval victories in the South China Sea, Java Sea, and Indian Ocean, and bombed the Allied naval base at Darwin, Australia.
-In January 1942, the only Allied success against Japan was a Chinese victory at Changsha.
-These easy victories over the unprepared US and European opponents left Japan overconfident, and overextended.
+By the end of April, Japan and its ally Thailand had conquered Malaya, the Dutch East Indies, Singapore, Rabaul, and most of Burma, inflicting severe losses on Allied troops and taking a large number of prisoners.
+Japanese advances were accompanied by numerous atrocities, including the Sook Ching massacre in Singapore.
+The only Allied success against Japan was a Chinese victory at Changsha.
+The Japanese victories left it overconfident and overextended.